grandmont/protonote-mobile-app/README.md

 > Add refresh token to the integration model (if the user logs in a different device, it's not gonna find the token)

+> Check if there are integrations before requesting spotify data in the API `saveSpotifyTracks`

 # Done

 > Create method in the server that fetches the recently played tracks from the user periodically